Hamiduzzaman Khan: 1980s and 1990s

-Khan’s major recognition as a sculptor came in 1980 when he was commissioned by the Government of Bangladesh to make a sculpture to be installed at the entrance of the Bangabhaban (President’s House).
-For this commission, he created a sculpture, titled The Bird Family, composed of three standing birds and made of brass sheets, pipes and marble.
+Khan's major recognition as a sculptor came in 1980 when he was commissioned by the Government of Bangladesh to make a sculpture to be installed at the entrance of the Bangabhaban (President's House).
+For this commission, he created a sculpture, titled The Bird Family, composed of three standing birds and made of brass sheets, pipes, and marble.
 Initially, the ministers did not like his sculpture and said that it would be displaced.
 Later, the French ambassador to Bangladesh, while visiting Bangabhaban, notified the then-president Ziaur Rahman that it was contemporary with the sculptures of France.
-Following the incident, the government officials invited Khan to Bangabhaban and praised his work.
+Following that occurrence, the government officials invited Khan to Bangabhaban and praised his work.

-In 1981, he was commissioned by Bangladesh Army to make a sculpture for the Jalalabad Cantonment in Sylhet.
+In 1981, he was commissioned by the Bangladesh Army to make a sculpture for the Jalalabad Cantonment in Sylhet.
 The sculpture he made was titled Hamla (Onslaught), based on the theme freedom fighter.
 In 1985, he created another sculpture on the same theme for the Bangla Academy.
 Khan organized his first solo sculpture exhibition at the gallery of Faculty of Fine Arts in 1982, with works primarily based on the liberation war theme.
 The exhibition drew a large number of viewers and received appreciation from critics and connoisseurs.
 He participated in 6th Triennial Art Exhibition in New Delhi, organized by Lalit Kala Akademi in 1986, as an official entrant from Bangladesh.
 He organized a solo sculpture exhibition at the Alliance Française de Dhaka in 1987.
-Bangladesh Shilpakala Academy awarded him Best Sculptor's Award for his work at the National Sculpture Exhibition in 1987.
+Bangladesh Shilpakala Academy awarded him the Best Sculptor's Award for his work at the National Sculpture Exhibition in 1987.
 In 1988, his sculpture on the liberation war theme titled Jagrotobangla (The Vigilant Bangla) was installed at the Zia Fertilizer Factory in Ashuganj, Brahmanbaria.
 It was made of reinforced concrete and marble, symbolizing the hand of a freedom fighter with a rifle.